Marcia-Simms/rfc0001-new-comment-process/README.md

 The Federal Risk and Authorization Management Program (FedRAMP) intends to engage continuously and iteratively with our stakeholders.
-This repository will be used as an ongoing digital meeting place for us hear your experiences and perspectives.
+This repository will be used as an ongoing digital meeting place for us to hear your experiences and perspectives.

-All FedRAMP RFCs are open to responses from the public and government, including representatives from cloud service providers, third party indepent assessment organizations, federal agencies, industry organizations, or individuals with an interest in cybersecurity and cloud services.
+All FedRAMP RFCs are open to responses from the public and government, including representatives from cloud service providers, third party independent assessment organizations, federal agencies, industry organizations, or individuals with an interest in cybersecurity and cloud services.